dice89/proximityhash/README.md

 [![PyPI version](https://badge.fury.io/py/proximitypyhash.svg)](https://badge.fury.io/py/proximitypyhash)
 [![PyPI](https://img.shields.io/pypi/pyversions/proximitypyhash.svg)](https://img.shields.io/pypi/pyversions/proximitypyhash.svg)

-This is a fork of ProximityHash which improved the setup and changed the dependcy towards caclulating geohash to pygeohash instead of geohash.
+This is a fork of ProximityHash which improved the setup and changed the dependency towards calculating geohash to pygeohash instead of geohash.

 Geohash is a geocoding system invented by Gustavo Niemeyer and placed into the public domain.
 It is a hierarchical